What the entry requirements could be

 - Qualifications, subjects and exam grades – usually A levels or other qualifications at a similar level.
 Sometimes these are converted into UCAS Tariff points too, which we’ll explain below.

-- An audition – a performance or interview at the conservatoire to assess your skills and suitability for the course – the conservatoire will let you know the details after you apply.
+- An assessment – a performance or interview at the conservatoire to assess your skills and suitability for the course – the conservatoire will let you know the details after you apply.

 - Your overall suitability – course descriptions often mention skills, interest or experience it’s good to have, so look out for these details because applications can be quite competitive.

-- Further requirements – it’s possible there may be health, financial or DBS checks.
+- Further requirements – it’s possible there may be health, financial or Disclosure and Barring Service (DBS) or Protecting Vulnerable Groups (PVG) checks.